 Kendra Tanacea holds a BA in English from Wellesley College and an MFA in writing and literature from Bennington College, where she completed her first poetry collection, If You're Lucky Nobody Gets Hurt, a finalist for the Agnes Lynch Starrett Poetry Prize.
-Her collection of poetry, A Filament Burns in Blue Degrees, was a semifinalist for the Washington Prize and was finalist for the Idaho Prize for Poetry, and was published by Lost Horse Press in March 2017.
-Her second book, Garbage Heart, was a semifinalist for both the Elixir Press 17th Annual Poetry Awards and the 2016 Two Sylvias Press Wilder Series Poetry Book Prize.
+Her collection of poetry, A Filament Burns in Blue Degrees, was a semifinalist for the Washington Prize and a finalist for the Idaho Prize for Poetry, and was published by Lost Horse Press in March 2017.
+Her second book, Garbage Heart, was a semifinalist for the Elixir Press 17th Annual Poetry Awards, the 2016 Two Sylvias Press Wilder Series Poetry Book Prize, and the 2017 Washington Prize.

 BOOK LAUNCH READINGS